practicajs/practica/README.md

 ### Enjoy

 - ✅ Start coding.
-The code is short by design and you should get up to speed quick
+The code is short by design and you should get up to speed quickly
-- ✅ Understand the project structure by watch [this 5 min YouTube (coming soon) 📹](https://github.com/practicajs/practica/blob/main/docs/not-ready-yet.md)
+- ✅ Understand the project structure by watching [this 5 min YouTube (coming soon) 📹](https://github.com/practicajs/practica/blob/main/docs/not-ready-yet.md)
 - ✅ Optional: Skim through the code, all the best practices are tagged inside the code
 - ✅ Master it by visiting our [documentation website (coming soon)](https://practica.org)